Surya-PS03/code-catalysts/README.md

 ## 📊 Expected Results

-After successful training, you should see:
+After successful training & prediction, you should see:

 Class         Images  Instances   Box(P)     R      mAP50   mAP50-95
 all           400     560         0.892     0.791   0.855   0.609